 The garden is surrounded by a pergola, which is overgrown with wild vines.
 The pergola is interrupted by some pavilions and a modern viewing platform, from which you can admire the shapes of the flower beds from above.

-The Crown Prince Garden opens every day from mid of March to early November.
+The Crown Prince Garden opens every day from early April till the end of October.
 For the entrance you have to pay an admission fee.